 Introduction

 Helicobacter pylori is a Gram-negative bacterium found in the stomach of ~50% of humans across the world.
-It is believed that H. pylori has been colonizing humans for an immense period of time and that the colonization of humans preceded the human migration out of Africa (1).
-H. pylori infection is more common in developing countries due to low socioeconomic status, ethnicity, and household crowding (2).
+H. pylori has been thought to colonize humans for an immense period of time that precedes human migration out of Africa (1), with H. pylori infections being more common in developing countries due to low socioeconomic status, ethnicity, and household crowding (2).
 Infection with H. pylori can cause many health risks and diseases ranging from peptic ulcers (3), gastritis (4), gastric mucosa associated lymphoid tissue (MALT) lymphoma (5) and gastric adenocarcinoma (6, 7).
-H. pylori is responsible for 36.3% of infection-related cancers worldwide, 50.3% of infection-related carcinomas in developed countries, and 32.7% in less developed countries (8).
-H. pylori contributes to gastric carcinoma and gastric MALT lymphoma by causing persistent gastric inflammation (9, 10) and altering host signaling pathways (9) and methylation of host genes (11).
+H. pylori is responsible for 36.3% of infection-related cancers worldwide including 50.3% of infection-related carcinomas in developed countries and 32.7% in less developed countries (8).
+H. pylori contributes to gastric carcinoma and gastric MALT lymphoma by causing persistent gastric inflammation (9, 10) through altering host signaling pathways (9) and methylation of host genes (11).